-No matter how old our kids are we are always going to worry about their health and whether they are eating right.
-But there comes a time when they start to want their independence and start exercising agency.
-One of the first ways in which this is manifested is in what and how often they eat.
-When we are communing together it is easy to see and notice whether they are eating enough healthy food.
-However, when they leave the nest, especially, it becomes almost impossible to know.
+No matter how old our kids are, we are always going to worry about their health and whether they are eating right.
+When our kids are living under our roof, it is easy to see what they are eating and notice whether they are making healthy food choices.
+However, when they leave the nest, it becomes almost impossible to know.
 We just need to trust that we have empowered them with the right tools to feed and nourish themselves.
 But have we???
 Does school teach them about nutrition?
 If so, how much?
 And do they know how to apply that knowledge to their own life?

-Many of us didn't grow up in the kitchen, and our mothers never taught us how to cook.
-For many of us, the last thing we wanted to do was be in the kitchen with the adults.
+Many of us didn't grow up in the kitchen, and we didn't learn how to cook from our mom.
+As a young adult, the last thing I wanted to do was be in the kitchen with my parents.
 Just the same, many of our young prefer to be somewhere else or be doing something more "fun".
-And even if this is not the case, many won't get the nutritional background to make the appropriate choices, no matter how well-intentioned the parents or kids are.
+Even if this is not the case, no matter how well-intentioned the parents or kids are, it is difficult to convey the necessary nutritional information if we don't have the right tools.

-It is never too late to instill lifelong healthy eating habits though.
-As children enter adolescence and they become young adults, it is crucial that we teach them those tools and make them realize the importance of a good healthy daily lifestyle.
+However, it is never too late to instill lifelong healthy-eating habits.
+As children enter adolescence and they become young adults, it is crucial that we teach them the importance of a good healthy daily lifestyle.
 Good nutrition promotes good physical and mental health, and reduces the risks for obesity and chronic diseases later on in life.

 The course outline and PDF materials will be explained in this 30 minute session.
 We will go over what is expected of the participants and how the parents can support at home.
 The participants will be asked to take home a food journaling homework which will be explained in detail.
 Q&A session and special requests.